vezel-dev/novadrop/doc/game/data-center-format.md

 # Data Center Format

-This page describes the packed data center format used by TERA.
+This page describes the encrypted and compressed data center format used by TERA.

 * C/C++-like primitive types, `enum`s, `struct`s, and `union`s will be used.
 * `bool` is equivalent to `uint8_t` but only allows the values `true` (`1`) and